-But, because of that ill-fated “bug”, otherwise known as an “itch”, my nose is back inside the pages of a book!
-I have to give credit to my four-year old daughter for getting me back into a book being that she wants us, mother and father, to bring her to the doomed brick and mortar conglomerate that is, Barnes & Nobles, more times than I would like so she can sit down with a cup of Joe while reading the intricacies of turn of the century romance literature.
+But, because of that ill-fated “bug,” otherwise known as an “itch,” my nose is back inside the pages of a book!
+I have to give credit to my four-year-old daughter for getting me back into a book.
+She wants us, mother and father, to bring her to the doomed brick and mortar conglomerate that is, Barnes & Nobles, more times than I would like so she can sit down with a cup of Joe while reading the intricacies of turn of the century romance literature.
 Or, as she would call it, PLAY TIME!
 Yes, it would be play time for her while my wife sits nearby all the while making sure the little one doesn’t get into any kind of “trouble” as one would at a bookstore.
 I, on the other hand, would peruse the countless book aisles in search of something (anything) that caught my eye.
-Never knowing exactly what I wanted, much like when I used to walk into the local video store and spend hours looking for something to watch, I would skim through titles and authors, genres from fiction to non fiction to occult and mystery then dig through the store’s mediocre vinyl and bluray selection, all the while scoffing at their ridiculous prices.
-This was the tell-tale sign of being “lost” and indecisive (and cheap/frugal), which only lead to frustration and getting on Amazon.com to search for both reviews and [cough] better prices, yet never making a purchase.
+Never knowing exactly what I wanted, (much like when I used to walk into the local video store and spend hours looking for something to watch) I would skim through titles and authors – genres from fiction to non-fiction to occult and mystery then dig through the store’s mediocre vinyl and Blu-ray selection.
+All the while looking for something to catch my eye, I would scoff at their ridiculous prices.
+All of this was the tell-tale sign of being “lost” and indecisive (and cheap/frugal), which only lead to frustration and getting on Amazon.com to search for both reviews and [cough] better prices, yet never making a purchase.
 Yes, frustration, indeed.

 The flavor of the month, this time, was True Crime and I set my sights on The Lost Girls: The True Story of the Cleveland Abductions and the Incredible Rescue of Michelle Knight, Amanda Berry, and Gina DeJesus by John Glatt – try saying that in one breath!
-I remembered seeing this story in the news and being flabbergasted as to how three women could be held captive for roughly 10 years in someone’s house.
-And so, I dove right in and the story was quite captivating and down right creepy.
+I remembered seeing this story in the news and being flabbergasted as to how three women could be held captive for roughly ten years in someone’s house.
+And so, I dove right in, and the story was quite captivating and downright creepy.

 And so, I took the old blu-ray off the shelf, popped it in and started to relive a childhood favorite of mine that scared the hell out of me and punctuated my fear of clowns.
 I saw IT: Part I and boy was I utterly disappointed!
 I was scared of this?!
 I said to my wife who was also terrified by Pennywise the clown when she was a kid but, like myself, was not impressed at our viewing of the TV movie as an adult.
 Surely, there had to be more.
 So I turned to the source material – that beast of a monster that is, the book.
 I took a deep breath, held that bible-sized book in my hand, gulped, and said, to no one in particular, “Hi-Ho Silver Away!”
 And then I opened the book: